Contact the Statewide Headquarters of the Onsite Sewage Program

 Onsite sewage treatment and disposal systems (OSTDS), commonly referred to as septic systems, are a safe and effective means of wastewater disposal for 30 percent of Florida’s population.
 With an estimated 2.6 million systems in operation, Florida represents 12 percent of the United States’ septic systems.
 Properly designed, constructed, and maintained systems protect Florida’s ground water which provides 90 percent of Florida’s drinking water.
 Permitting and inspection of OSTDS is handled by the Environmental Health Section of the Florida Department of Health in each county.
+If you have a question or concern about an issue that is located entirely within one county, versus statewide, please contact your Local County Health Department directly for the most prompt response.

 For the Public